cmbrandt/cxx-fundamentals/2_design_patterns.md

 * std::variant with Overload pattern

 ### Pros:
+* Operations hierarchy and object hierarchy are (relatively) independent
 * A new ConcreteVisitor can easily be added to the operations hierarchy
-* [An operation is encapsulated in one visitor] ***

 ### Cons:
+* Widely regarded as the most complicated of the GoF patterns
 * Modifying the object hierarchy with a new ConcreteElement is difficult
-* Widely regarded as the most complicated of the GoF patterns